ASSESSMENT DRIVEN GOLF PERFORMANCE

 • Durability across a full round of golf

-At Lance Gill Performance, golf performance training is built around devloping six core physical capabilities that influence how a golfer moves.
+At Lance Gill Performance, golf performance training is built around developing six core physical capabilities that influence how a golfer moves.

 These capabilities form the foundation of the LGP Golf Performance System.